-- Squeeze the muscles around your rectum and vagina together and lift up.
-Just think squeeze and lift, like there are strings attached to your pelvic floor going into your abdomen.
+Squeeze the muscles around your rectum and vagina together and lift up.
+Just think squeeze and lift, like there are strings attached to your pelvic floor going into your abdomen and up through your head.
 Again, being sure not to squeeze your glutes!

 Squats- 10 reps, 2 sets.

 Standing with feet slightly hips width apart and toes pointed out in an angle.
 Squat until your hips are parallel to the ground and if you’re able, go pass parallel.
 Remembering to lead with the hips back and squeeze the glutes on the way up.

 If you’re pregnant, you can split the squats to 10 reps at least twice a day.
 Also, making sure you have a chair next to you or as a base for support.

 If you have symphysis pubis disorder (SPD), then I would modify the squat and squat with a chair behind you and touch the chair with each squat.
 I also recommend the feet be no wider than hips width apart and do not squat pass parallel.